HydraMeshnet/developer-portal/glossary.md

 ## Entity

-A unique, real life actor such as a person, IoT device, company, group of people, etc. that a system wants to distinguish.
+A unique, real-life actor such as a person, IoT device, company, group of people, etc. that a system wants to distinguish.

 ## Persona

-An aspect of the personal life of a user, that he/she wants to keep separated.
+An aspect of the personal life of a user, that he/she wants to keep separate.
 Real people might have multiple identities/roles depending on their circumstances, such as a "dating persona" and/or a "job persona".
 Morpheus makes this separation explicit by allowing the user to create multiple personas, represented by separate DIDs (see [DID below](#did)).

 ## KeyId

-A key identifier (e.g. a Bitcoin address) deterministically derived from a public key.
-The derivation process must be irreversible, so that the public key cannot be guessed from the key identifier.
+A key identifier (e.g. a Bitcoin address) that is deterministically derived from a public key.
+The derivation process must be irreversible so that the public key cannot be guessed from the key identifier.
 To achieve this, derivations usually involve hash functions.
 Note that different use cases might mandate different hashing algorithms and display formats to identify the same public key.
 For this reason, you can always check whether a KeyId belongs to a public key, but 2 different KeyIds could belong to the same public key.

 ## Schemas

-Schemas help communicating parties to settle an agreement on the data structures used.
+Schemas help interacting parties to settle an agreement on the data structures used.
 For example, before verification of claims, the presenter and verifier have to agree on the type and format of claims to be verified (see [Claim Schema](#claim-schema)).

 We currently support JSON schemas.

 ## DID

 All entities can generate a **d**ecentralized **id**entifier, a DID.
-Starting from a private/public keypair owned by an entity, a related DID is derived as KeyId of the public key.
+Starting from a private/public key pair owned by an entity, a related DID is derived as KeyId of the public key.
 By default, the originating public key is used to authenticate the controller of the DID, see [ DID document below](#implicit-throw-away-did-document).